 “Hereditary” Review

-Hereditary [2018] – ★★★★ 🏠 Ari Aster treats his horror like an epic masterpiece, paying close attention to story, setting, acting, pacing, look and small symbolic details, & the reward is, finally, a “quality” horror we’ve all been waiting for.
+Hereditary [2018] – ★★★★ 🏠 Ari Aster treats his horror like an epic masterpiece, paying close attention to story, setting, acting, pacing, look and small symbolic details, & the reward is, finally, a quality horror we have all been waiting for.
 Ari Aster’s debut feature horror film has caused quite a stir so far.
 With such…

 “A Quiet Place” Review